-Two Gentlemen of Verona Takes the Stage in Copeland Theater
+Two Gentlemen of Verona Takes the Stage in Copeland Theatre

-NDMU is teaming up with the Baltimore Shakespeare Factory to bring its adaption of William Shakespeare’s "Two Gentlemen of Verona" to life in the Copeland Theater.
+NDMU is teaming up with the Baltimore Shakespeare Factory to bring its adaption of William Shakespeare’s "Two Gentlemen of Verona" to life in the Copeland Theatre.

 What do a disguise, a dog named Crab and a band of thieves all have in common?
 They will all be featured in Notre Dame of Maryland University’s (NDMU) adaption of William Shakespeare’s Two Gentlemen of Verona.